Return to Financial Information

 Regulations Concerning Scholarships

-- Scholarships must be accepted for the period of time indicated in the award notification from the Office of Student Financial Assistance, and they are forfeited in the event that the recipient does not enroll.
+Scholarships must be accepted for the period of time indicated in the award notification from the Office of Student Financial Services, and they are forfeited in the event that the recipient does not enroll.

-- Scholarships may be pro-rated in the final year if the recipient does not need to take a full course load to graduate.
+Scholarships may be pro-rated in the final year if the recipient does not need to take a full course load to graduate.
+Students must contact their financial aid counselor in the Office of Student Financial Services to request pro-ration.

 Xavier Financial Aid